mwganson/animator/README.md

 <img src="Animator.svg" alt="toolbar icon"><a href="Animator.svg">Download</a> the toolbar icon.

 ## Installation
-Not yet available in the Addon Manager.
-Install by copying the Animator.FCMacro file into your macro folder.
+Install with the Addon Manager.
 On first run it will offer to create a file (animator.py).
 This new file is needed in order for FreeCAD to be able to load the class definitions needed by the Animator objects when opening a file containing one of the saved objects.
 When you uninstall Animator you must manually remove the animatory.py file.

 ## Properties
 Like all feature python objects the Animator objects are controlled largely by editing their properties in the property view.
 Some of the boolean properties act as triggers for commands.
 When toggling a trigger from False to True the command is executed and the trigger sets itself back to False, awaiting the next trigger.

 ## Animator section
-### A2Plus Solve (boolean)
-### Asm3 Solve (boolean)
-### Asm4 Solve (boolean)
-Executes the Assembly workbench solver each step through the loop if True.
-Be sure to have opened the assembler workbench at least once during the sesssion so the command is loaded into FreeCAD or else the macro will fail.
-### A2PlusConstraints (stringlist)
-List of found A2Plus constraints in the current document.
-You might need to toggle Refresh to update from time to time if new constraints are added.
-Put a python style comment character pound (#) as first character of line to not solve that constraint (or you may also just delete it from the list).
-New constraints may be typed in, but ensure the spelling is exactly correct.
-Note: [] empty list means solve all constraints.
-### A2PlusRefreshConstraints (bool)
-If True, when Refresh is toggled, then the A2Plus constraints will also be updated.
-(Warning: this will overwrite any python style comments on any of the lines.)
-Set this to False if you want to refresh the other variables in the document, but not the A2Plus Constraints.
 ### Frames (integer)
 Default: 100.
 This is how many frames / iterations there will be in the animation loop.
 Internally a counter begins at 1 and is incremented by 1 each time through the loop.
 The animation ends with the counter reaches 100 or if the user double clicks the Animator object or toggles Stop Animation property to True.
 ### Initial Delay (float constraint)